wodby/docs/stacks/wordpress.md

 ## Cron

-The copy of PHP container runs with cron and runs every hour.
+The copy of PHP container runs with cron and runs every hour via `wp cron event run`.

 ## WP CLI